lantunes/skipatom/README.md

 ### Neural Network Models

-The `lib` directory in this project contains Keras-based implementations of an ElemNet-type neural network (for both regression and classification), and the Elpasolite neural network described by Zhou et al, in 2018.
-To use these, it is best to check out the code for this repository locally, and install the dependencies using either the `requirements.txt` or the `environment.yml` (for Conda environments).
+The `skipatom` module contains Keras-based implementations of an ElemNet-type neural network (for both regression and classification), and the Elpasolite neural network described by Zhou et al, in 2018.
+To use these, it is necessary to have `tensorflow` in the environment.
+(Have a look at either the `requirements.txt` file or the `environment.yml` file for a full list of dependencies.)

 For more information regarding these models, see: